 (3a) In relation to rock lobster, the reference in subregulation (3)(b) to the exterior of any package, container or receptacle (the package) is a reference to an exterior side surface of the package and does not include a reference to the exterior upper or lower surface of the package.

-(4) Subject to subregulation (4a), the label referred to in subregulation (1) must specify the name and principal place of residence of the person selling the fish.
+(4) The label referred to in subregulation (1) must specify the name and principal place of residence of the person selling the fish.

-(4a) If —
+(4A) The labelling requirements under subregulation (4) do not apply to the following —

+(a) the nominated operator of a managed fishery licence issued under the Abalone Management Plan 1992 who sells abalone taken in accordance with that management plan;

+(b) a person acting under the authority of a managed fishery licence granted in respect of the South Coast Crustacean Managed Fishery who sells crustaceans taken in accordance with the South Coast Crustacean Managed Fishery Management Plan 2015.

-(a) a person referred to in subregulation (1) is a nominated operator, as defined in the Abalone Management Plan 1992; and
+(4B) The label referred to in subregulation (1) must —

-(b) the fish referred to in that subregulation are abalone,

-the label referred to in subregulation (1) must specify —
+(a) in the case of a nominated operator referred to in subregulation (4A)(a) —

-[(c) deleted]

-(d) the number of the managed fishery licence that authorised the abalone to be taken; and
+(i) specify the number of the managed fishery licence that authorised the abalone to be taken; and

-(e) if a licensed fishing boat was used to take the abalone, the licensed fishing boat number.
+(ii) if a licensed fishing boat was used to take the abalone — specify the licensed fishing boat number;

+or

+(b) in the case of a person referred to in subregulation (4A)(b) — comply with the labelling requirements set out in the South Coast Crustacean Managed Fishery Management Plan 2015 clause 29.

 (5) The label referred to in subregulation (2) must clearly identify —